-A course director may assign a grade of Incomplete (I) if he/she believes that a student has been unable to complete the course/section on time because of extenuating circumstances beyond the student's control.
-In the case an incomplete grade is assigned, the course director and/or the Assessment office should complete an Incomplete Grade Contract that details the requirements for completion of the course/section.
+A phase director or course director may assign a grade of Incomplete (I) if he/she believes that a student has been unable to complete the course/section on time because of extenuating circumstances beyond the student's control.
+In the case an incomplete grade is assigned, the phase director, in collaboration with the course director, will complete an Incomplete Grade Contract that details the requirements for completion of the course/section.

-The student's signature is not required for the incomplete grade contract to be valid.
-In the event an I grade is being assigned, the campus dean of COM must be notified before the contract is presented to the student.
-Upon receipt, the Office of the Registrar will provide a copy of the contract to the student's KCU email address.
+The student's signature is required for the incomplete grade contract to be valid.
+In the event an I grade is being assigned, the associate dean of Curriculum & Integrated Learning must be approve the change before the contract is presented to the student.
 The student will have three business days to decline the incomplete grade and receive the current earned grade with all missing assignments calculated as a zero.

 Any student receiving a grade of I must coordinate with the course director/assistant dean to satisfy all outstanding coursework for the course/section.
 Once outstanding requirements for the course are satisfied, the course director will process a change of grade form converting the I to a letter grade.
 The grade change must be submitted prior to the first day of classes of the next academic year.
-Once this deadline has passed, the I becomes an F.

-Should a student decide to withdraw or if he/she is otherwise separated from the University prior to completing coursework for an incomplete grade, the grade will be updated to reflect a failure (F).
+Once this deadline has passed, the I becomes an F. Should a student decide to withdraw or if he/she is otherwise separated from the University prior to completing coursework for an incomplete grade, the grade will be updated to reflect a failure (F).